Kratom for Opiate Withdrawal: A Canadian Harm Reduction Guide

 Kratom dependence is real

 Daily, high-dose kratom use causes its own dependence.
-Withdrawal from kratom is milder than opioid withdrawal but still uncomfortable — and using kratom to avoid opioid withdrawal can become using opioids (or kratom-tapering) indefinitely.
+Withdrawal from kratom is milder than opioid withdrawal but still uncomfortable, and using kratom to avoid opioid withdrawal can become using opioids (or kratom-tapering) indefinitely.
 Have an exit plan.
+As the NIH PMC, Kratom Pharmacology Review notes, “Kratom has significantly less potential for dependence and overdose than traditional opioids”.

 Dangerous drug interactions